nautechsystems/nautilus_trader/docs/user_guide/orders.md

 # Orders

-This guide provides more details on the available order types for the platform, along with the execution instructions available for each.
+This guide provides more details about the available order types for the platform, along with the execution instructions available for each.

 Orders are one of the fundamental building blocks of any algorithmic trading strategy.